 Second, there is a theory that spending money locally reaps benefits to the City in tax-base maintenance or tax-receipt growth, because a portion of the dollars spent locally are recycled locally.
 That is, a local business receiving a payment from the City will probably spend a portion of its profits with other local businesses and will pay its local employees who then shop in the local community, and so on.

-The City of Independence Purchasing Division has developed several proactive means to aid local vendors.
-Bids and proposals issued by the Purchasing Division are posted at City Hall, posted on the Internet via Public Purchase.com, and posted on social media websites.
-Public improvements are advertised in the local newspaper and all solicitations are always available by request in the Purchasing office.
-An online vendor database is maintained, there are meetings to explain City processes, local trade shows in conjunction with the City and other local jurisdictions, and participation in community events to be familiar with the goods and services available.
+The City of Independence Procurement Division has developed several proactive means to aid local vendors.
+Bids and proposals issued by the Procurement Division are posted at City Hall and posted on the Internet via Public Purchase.com and on social media.
+An online vendor database is maintained, and there are meetings to explain City processes, local trade shows in conjunction with the City and other local jurisdictions, and participation in community events to be familiar with the goods and services available.

-The City’s overall commitment to the local business community remains a cornerstone of purchasing and procurement policy and will continue to be implemented in the context of competition to guarantee the best, most cost-effective value for the citizens and taxpayers.
+The City’s overall commitment to the local business community remains a cornerstone of the procurement policy and will continue to be implemented in the context of competition to guarantee the best, most cost-effective value for the citizens and taxpayers.

 Preference is given to vendors whose products are manufactured in the United States, unless the products are not available in sufficient quantities to meet the City's requirements or cannot be made available within the necessary time in sufficient quantities to meet the City's requirements; or obtaining the specified products would increase the cost by more than ten percent (10%).

 Preference is given for products made or grown in Missouri when they are found in sufficient quantities, are of a quality suited to the purpose intended, and can be secured without additional cost over products of other states.